 ✓ Progress Reports are completed by teachers at the end of the 2nd and 4th quarters.
 The Progress Report communicates specific mastery levels, as well as student strengths and goals for continued growth.
 Special subject areas such as art, music, and PE are evaluated during these marking periods, along with the new inclusion of Library, to reflect the increasing time set aside for research and technology during the Library period

 There may be questions that arise concerning your child's progress other than at regularly scheduled conferences.
-You are invited and encouraged to contact the teacher and make arrangements for a conference.
+You are invited and encouraged to contact the teacher and make arrangements for a phone conference or meeting, as needed.

 EMERGENCY CLOSING